elegyclassic/elegyclassic/README.md

 - 👋 Hi, I’m Amanda!
 I go by @elegyclassic
 - 👀 I’m interested in drawing, painting, DnD, horror video games (currently playing Metro 2033,) making things on Neocities, and reading.
+I love bunnies, horror movies, and being in the mountains.
 - 🌱 I’m currently a participant in the WiCys Training Scholarship for 2023 and just graduated from the University of Utah
 - Cybersecurity Bootcamp.
 - 💞️ I’m looking to collaborate on